roman-milk/roman-milk.github.io/vanessas-dissonance.md

  *to be continued ...*

- *Vanessa's first weekend as 'The Red Rose Whore' is impending and some old friends want a piece of the fun.* Report_Story #1
+ *Vanessa's first weekend as 'The Red Rose Whore' is impending and some old friends want a piece of the fun.*